CMPSC-102-Allegheny-College-Fall-2022/midtermExam/midtermExam.md

 ```

 #### Q4
 Explain how the `while` function is able to stop the iterations at a set point after the code has been executed.
-Describe the specific pointat which the iteration halts?
+Describe the specific point at which the iteration halts?

 ```